ramdacxp/angular-nginx-webapi/README.md

   * Executed in Docker container
 * Docker Compose
   * Build and hosting of all containers
-  * WebAPI NGINX Reverse Proxy for container network
+  * WebAPI NGINX reverse proxy for container network
   * Portainer compose setup

 ## Angular SPA